leotaku/flycheck-aspell/README.md

 ## Usage

-Simply register your preferred checkers with flycheck and then start `flycheck-mode` in the buffer you would like to spell-check.
+Simply register your preferred checkers with Flycheck and then start `flycheck-mode` in the buffer you would like to spell-check.

 ```emacs-lisp
 (require 'flycheck-aspell)